Scalable load balancing in networked systems: A survey of recent advances: Blocking and infinite-server dynamics

+The goal in the first step is to show that for a suitable choice of $n(N)$, the schemes in the CJSQ($n(N)$) class are indistinguishable on suitable scales.
+This is formalized in Proposition~\ref{prop: modified JSL} below, which follows immediately from Lemma~\ref{lem:majorization}. \begin{proposition} For any function $g:\N\to\R_+$ diverging to infinity, if $n(N)/ g(N)\to 0$ as $N \to \infty$, then the JSQ policy and the $\CJSQ(n(N))$ schemes are $g(N)$-alike. \end{proposition}

-Next we compare the CJSQ($n(N)$) schemes with the JSQ($d(N)$) scheme.
-The comparison follows a somewhat similar line of argument as in Section~\ref{univ}, and involves a JSQ$(n(N),d(N))$ scheme which is an intermediate blend between the $\CJSQ(n(N))$ schemes and the JSQ$(d(N))$ scheme.
+\paragraph{Step~2. $g(N)$-alikeness of JSQ($d(N)$) and a scheme in CJSQ($n(N)$).} Next we compare the CJSQ($n(N)$) schemes with the JSQ($d(N)$) scheme.
+The comparison follows a somewhat similar line of argument as in Section~\ref{ssec:pf-idea-1}, and involves a JSQ$(n(N),d(N))$ scheme which is an intermediate blend between the $\CJSQ(n(N))$ schemes and the JSQ$(d(N))$ scheme.
 Specifically, the JSQ$(n(N),d(N))$ scheme selects a candidate server pool in the exact same way as the JSQ$(d(N))$ scheme.
 However, it only assigns the task to that server pool if it belongs to the $n(N)+1$ lowest ordered ones, and to a randomly selected server pool among these otherwise.
 By construction, the JSQ$(n(N),d(N))$ scheme belongs to the class $\CJSQ(n(N))$.

-We now consider two T-coupled systems with a JSQ$(d(N))$ scheme and a JSQ$(n(N),d(N))$ scheme.
-Assume that at some specific arrival epoch, the incoming task is assigned to the $k$-th ordered server pool in the system under the JSQ($d(N)$) scheme.
-If $k \in \big\{1, 2, \ldots, n(N)+1\big\}$, then the scheme JSQ$(n(N),d(N))$ also assigns the arriving task to the $k$-th ordered server pool.
-Otherwise it dispatches the arriving task uniformly at random among the first $n(N)+1$ ordered server pools.

-We will establish a sufficient criterion on $d(N)$ in order for the JSQ$(d(N))$ scheme and JSQ$(n(N),d(N))$ scheme to be close in terms of $g(N)$-alikeness, as stated in the next proposition.
+The next proposition establishes a sufficient criterion on $d(N)$ in order for the JSQ$(d(N))$ scheme and JSQ$(n(N),d(N))$ scheme to be close in terms of $g(N)$-alikeness.

-\begin{proposition} Assume, $n(N) / g(N)\to 0$ as $N \to \infty$ for some function $g: \N\to \R_+$ diverging to infinity.
+\begin{proposition} Assume, $n(N) / g(N) \to 0$ as $N \to \infty$ for some function $g: \N\to \R_+$ diverging to infinity.
 The JSQ$(n(N),d(N))$ scheme and the JSQ($d(N)$) scheme are $g(N)$-alike if the following condition holds:

 \end{proposition}

 Finally, Proposition~\ref{prop: power of d} in conjunction with Proposition~\ref{prop: modified JSL} yields Theorem~\ref{th:pwr of d}.
 The overall proof strategy as described above, is schematically represented in Figure~\ref{fig:sfigrelation-inf}.